 Defining Mental Health

 We all have mental health, just as we have physical health.
-In the same way as our physical health can be good or bad, we can experience mental health or mental illness.
-Mental ill health is extremely common with 1 in 4 people experiencing mental illnessin the UK each year.
+In the same way as our physical health can be good or bad, we can experience mental ill health or mental illness.
+Mental ill health is extremely common, with 1 in 4 people experiencing mental illness in the UK each year and this number rises to 1 in 3 for people in the Highlands of Scotland.
 The types of mental ill health conditions are varied and can include depression, anxiety, post-traumatic stress disorder, schizophrenia, personality disorders, obsessive compulsive disorders and many others.
 Some mental ill health conditions are brought on by life events, some are genetic, and others seem to come about without explanation.
 It's important to remember that mental ill health can affect anyone, regardless of their socioeconomic status, life history, or circumstances.
 For many mental ill health conditions, it's important to remember that there are a range of treatments available from professionals, and a range of things we can do ourselves to improve our mental health, or maintain it when things are going well.